The successful applicants for 2023 have been announced, Check them out here.

 - A Young Driver is under 25 years

-- A Junior driver aged 11-15 years inclusive must be accompanied in the vehicle by a ACDS adult member (an experienced driving person).
+- A Junior driver aged 8-15 years inclusive must be accompanied in the vehicle by a ACDS adult member (an experienced driving person) who must be facing forward.

 - Junior drivers who are 16-17 may be allowed to drive stallions at ACDS show events, you will need to get approved by the organisers.